-Such a new element could be defined as lhvi and attached after a comma (",") right after the signalled codec.
-E.g.:
+Such a new element could be defined as also and attached after a comma (",") right after the signalled codec.
+In the example below the profile, tier, level signaling is simar to the signaling in HEVC but the dot separators are replaced with underscores since dots are used to separate layers.

-codecs= "hvc1.1.6.L93.B0,lhvi.L0T1B2S1.L1T2B0S1"
+codecs= "hvc1.1.6.L93.B0,also.N0T1B2S1X1_6_L93_B0.N1T2s1B0S1X_1_6_L93_B0"

-It is important to note that this 4CC will need to be registered as a new sample entry type at MP4RA, to avoid possible collisions with future codecs.
+It is important to note that the also 4CC will need to be registered as a new sample entry type at MP4RA, to avoid possible collisions with future codecs.

-It should also be considered whether the information from the lhevcptl should also be packaged in a similar way since it actually contains the profile/tier/level signaling information from the HEVC parameter sets that belong to codec description.
+Note that the above signaling is able to replace some of the information from the lhevcptl since it actually contains the profile/tier/level signaling information from the HEVC parameter sets that belong to codec description.
+This should be further studied.

 Alternatives